TGDivy/TGDivy/README.md

 ## 💬🌞

-> Success is about creating value. ~ Candice Carpenter
+> I thought how unpleasant it is to be locked out; and I thought how it is worse, perhaps, to be locked in. ~ Virginia Woolf

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )